-and the coefficients of interest are computed by projecting onto the known operator basis as $\operatorname{Tr}\bigl(h_j\,\hat{H}_\text{patch}\bigr)$.
 This procedure efficiently learns the interactions acting on the target qubits, though it omits those involving non-target qubits.
-As explained above, surviving commuting interactions reshape into extra single-qubit contributions on the neighbors, thereby modifying the boundary terms: some entries of the local effective Hamiltonians differ from the original ones due to residual boundary effects.
-By repeating the reshaping procedure over different reshaping configurations, we can recover every local interaction and correct these distortions.
+As explained above, commuting interactions that survive the kicks appear as additional single-qubit contributions on neighboring qubits, thereby modifying the boundary terms: some entries of the local effective Hamiltonians differ from the original ones due to residual boundary effects.
+By repeating the reshaping procedure over different reshaping configurations and applying the above reconstruction to each, we can recover every local interaction and correct these distortions.
 For 1D systems, the number of required configurations scales linearly with the interaction length and is constant over the system size.
 For the 2-local case considered here, three reshaping configurations suffice to fully reconstruct the Hamiltonian, as illustrated in Figure~\ref{fig:protocol_wide} (a).
 A pseudo-code summary of the complete procedure is provided in Algorithm~\ref{alg:HL_Zeno}.